scaleapi/scaleapi-python-client/README.rst

 Cancel Task
 ^^^^^^^^^^^

+Cancel a task given its id if work has not stared on the task (task status is `queued` in the UI).
 Check out `Scale's API documentation`__ for more information.

 __ https://docs.scale.com/reference#cancel-task

-Cancel a task given its id if work has not stared on the task (task status is "que).

 .. code-block :: python